Saturday, February 21, 2015

 Social Motive

-Has physical base
+Has a physical base

-Has not physical base
+Has no physical base

-Essential to led one’s life
+Essential to lead one’s life

 Not essential